 The GLA carry out compliance inspections and can revoke licences and prosecute labour users.
 In 2014 they carried out nearly 100 Compliance Inspections, the majority of which were employment agencies.

 In April 2015, 13 people were arrested in Peterborough (in an operation jointly with the Police, the National Crime Agency (NCA), the British Red Cross and The Salvation Army) in an on-going investigation into people trafficking and enforced labour of Slovakian nationals with the UK.
-Twenty potential victims (including 6 children) were removed from several properties during the raids.
+Twenty potential victims (including six children) were removed from several properties during the raids.

-Many are calling for an extension of the GLA’s remit to other sectors, which could mean agencies who regularly supply freelancers and contractors could come under their remint.
-The current Government have said they will consult on the best way to use the GLA – with sectors of concern being the care industry, construction and hospitality industries will be the sectors of greatest concern.
-In September 2015 the Government announced they would start the consultation this autumn
+Many are calling for an extension of the GLA’s remit to other sectors, which could mean agencies who regularly supply freelancers and contractors could come under their remit.
+The current government have said they’ll consult on the best way to use the GLA – the care, construction and hospitality industries will be the sectors of greatest concern.
+In September 2015 the Government announced they would start the consultation this autumn.

 The GLA’s Chief Executive said he could see exploitation happening in other sectors but was powerless to do anything about it.
 The GLA Chair said: